Political Action

 Campaign Resources

-Communicating about your issue or candidate, persuading voters and creating plans of action all require a lot of time, money and worker time.
+Communicating about your issue or candidate, persuading voters, and creating plans of action all require a lot of time, money, and workers.
 Working on campaigns is a practice in resource management.
 Building a campaign is an exercise of managing three resources: Time, People, and Money.

 You may not have an abundance of all three resources.
 For example, you might have plenty of local members willing to volunteer and sufficient funds to run the campaign.
 However, you still need to be strategic about where and how you spend time in order to make sure you are using the available people and money to the best of your campaign’s ability.